 First, a note on safety.

-THE TRUTH ABOUT SAFETY, SALINE VS. SILICONE IMPLANT
+THE TRUTH ABOUT SAFETY, Saline vs Silicone IMPLANT

 Intuitively, it does seem as though saline breast implants would be safer, as your body consists of a huge portion of it anyway.
 However, while popular belief for years held that silicone implants were related to health risks and immunological diseases, there is no evidence to support this claim today.